ooni/ooni.org/content/get-involved/partnership-program.md

 ## What is the OONI Partnership Program?

-The OONI Partnership Program is a collaboration between the Open Observatory of Network Interference (OONI) team and groups or organizations around the world on the study of internet censorship.
-Such groups/organizations can include NGOs, hackerspaces, media organizations, legal associations and research groups.
+The OONI Partnership Program is a collaboration between the OONI team and groups or organizations around the world on the study of internet censorship.
+Such groups/organizations generally include **digital rights organizations**.

 ## What is the aim of the OONI Partnership Program?